 At Loscoe Church of England Primary Schools, considerable importance is attached to the children achieving and understanding mathematical processes, concepts and skills.

 Maths is taught through a daily Numeracy lesson which follows the principles of the Primary Numeracy Curriculum.
-Class teachers also plan for opportunities to develop and apply key mathematical skills in other subjects throughout the year.
+Lesson design identifies the new mathematics that is to be taught, the key points, the difficult points and a carefully sequenced journey through the learning.

-On the term overview for each class you will see a section to find out what they are learning about each half term!
+On the unit overview for each year group you will see what they are learning about in each term.

 Homework is set using the APP My Maths.
-This enables the teachers to set work according to your child’s ability and monitor their progress and placing intervention when necessary.
-For additional support on mathematics look for our school maths policy where models and images have been used to enhance support for parents.
+This enables the teachers to set work according to the content they are studying in class .
+For additional support on mathematics please look at the calculation policy for each key stage where models and images linked to the 'Power Maths' scheme have been used to enhance support for parents.

 We run parent workshops every year to support parents in helping their children learn at home.